Dutch-Houses // Hangar Houses

 In summer, a split air-conditioning unit can run on solar energy also connected to our underground water tanks

-Battery surpluses can be used efficiently for cooling and comfort.
+Battery surpluses can be used efficiently for cooling and comfort via the heatpump floor heating/ summer cooling.

 Conclusion